 24 May 2022 online (registrations closed)

 See the PROGRAMME

 FEDIOL, together with COCERAL and FEFAC, support the Regulation’s objective to ensure that products marketed in Europe are deforestation-free and stress the importance of designing a framework which also achieves sustainable transformation on the ground and global deforestation reduction.
 They consider that the design of the approach and several provisions of the proposed Regulation will have serious negative consequences without any real added value to meeting the objective of deforestation-free supply chains.
 Together, they developed a position with suggested adjustments to prevent the Regulation from leading to supply shortages and other pitfalls whilst maintaining the high ambition to ensure deforestation-free supply chains.

-- 2022: Press release : EU Grain and Oilseeds Sector warns against pitfalls of current draft
+- Press release : EU Grain and Oilseeds Sector warns against pitfalls of current EU draft Proposal

 - 2021: Mandatory Due Diligence as a part of the Smart Mix of EU Measures to tackle Deforestation and Human Rights Issues